Skip to content

 IPython / Jupyter REPL

 Clausal has first-class IPython integration that turns an IPython session into a Prolog-style REPL.
 Queries use a *(goals) syntax, uppercase names are automatically treated as logic variables, and solutions are presented interactively one at a time — separated by or, just as Clausal's disjunction operator reads.
+For notebook-specific rendering, see Jupyter Notebooks.

 Quick start